zoekitchel/trawl_spatial_turnover/README.md

 ## Notes
 UNDER CONSTRUCTION
-* Software versions used in this analysis are captured by `renv` and listed [in the lockfile](....renv.lock).
+* Package versions used in this analysis are captured by `renv` and listed [in the lockfile](....renv.lock).
 Here is [a summary of how renv works](https://rstudio.github.io/renv/articles/renv.html).
-* Most of these analyses were run on a personal computer, and should be easy to reproduce, except `` and ``, which were conducted in R 3.6.0 on a machine with the following specifications: Windows Server 2019 2-Intel 6154 Xeon 3.0Ghz 18cores(36 threads) each 512 GB memory 6TB- SSD storage 18TB- HDD storage NVIDIA P4000 8Gb 10Gb ethernet
+* Most of these analyses were run on a personal computer using R 4.2.1, and should be easy to reproduce for public data.
+The exception is the temperature extraction and averaging, as these require averaging of extremely large source files.
+Therefore, we recommend users to start with averaged temperature file, ''.